Lando Norris column: 'I feel bad saying no to weddings'

 I'm always into that whether it's supporting football or rugby or anything, then I'll always try to watch.
 But I don't know when next one is.

 But, golf.
 Absolutely number one.
 Every single weekend I'm watching.
-I'm supporting people I've played with - the Brits… Ian Poulter, Justin Rose, Rory McIlroy, Matt Fitzpatrick… The Brits have priority on people I support.
+I'm supporting people I've played with - Ian Poulter, Justin Rose, Rory McIlroy, Matt Fitzpatrick.
+They have priority on people I support.

 I don't care if it's cool or not, it's something I love to play, so when you have a love to play something and you're so passionate about it and you want to do it literally every single day, every hour… I don't think it matters.